mahuna13/fire-regen/README.md

 ## Project Summary

 We use GEDI and Landsat data to look at long-term post-fire recovery of forests in Sierra Nevada.
-Look at the full report for more detail.
+The project report containing all the background information and the summary of the analysis performed can be found at in the reports folder.

 ## Data availability
 This project uses the following data sources: